jarmar/DATX02-15-29-report/Individual documents/johan-w/personallog_JohanW.md

      1h Reading about Yhc Erlang project.
 The Yhc core language, or the GHC core language, might be worth to look into.

   * T: 3h Writing for the planning report
-  * O: 2h Meeting and docs working
+  * W: 2h Meeting and docs working
   * T: 1h Document feedback
   * F: 4.5h Language workshop, docs working, git flow guide.
 It was decided that we define a small portion of our language and write the compiler for it and test how well the created .beams work on the erlang VM.
 This is regarded as the first iteration, spanning 2 weeks.
   * S: 3h Recapping BNFC and grammar experimentation
   * S: 1h Writing for the planning report

-* LV4: TBD
+* LV4: 9.5h
   * M: 1h Proofreading
     T: 3h Recapping BNFC and grammar experimentation
-    O: 2h Meeting, grammar experimentation, document formatting.
+    W: 2h Meeting, grammar experimentation, document formatting.
 During the meeting we devided the work of the first iteration.
 I will work with the code generation.
     T: 0.5h proofreading
+    F: 3h Workshop and planning report finalizing.
+I started implementing the code generator.
+The basic idea is for it to use the internal syntax tree data structure as input and produce Core Erlang code as Strings.
+    S: -
+    S: -

+* LV5: TBD
+  * M:
+    T:
+    W:
+    T:
     F:
     S:
     S: